 Some eyelid conditions do not cause any long term problems and will go away with time, or once an infection clears.

-Schedule an exam with your eye doctor if you are experiencing a problem with your eyelids.
+Schedule an exam with an eye doctor if you are experiencing a problem with your eyelids.
 There are many different types of eyelid conditions, and a variety of effective treatment options to relieve uncomfortable symptoms and treat the conditions.

 Don’t hesitate— an early diagnosis will increase your chances for optimal treatment results.